 - increase the availability and range of prevention and early intervention mental health services for children and young people (see also The Greens (WA) Youth policy)

 - provide specialist services for the early years, including parent and infant services

-- ensure all mental health services are safe for First Nations, culturally and linguistically diverse people LGBTQIA+ and neurodiverse people, as well as disabled people, seniors and youths (see also The Greens (WA) Disability and Seniors policies)
+- ensure all mental health services are safe for First Nations, culturally and linguistically diverse people, LGBTQIA+ and neurodiverse people, as well as disabled people, seniors and young people (see also The Greens (WA) Disability and Seniors policies)

 - provide specialist support services for children who have experienced trauma (see also The Greens (WA) Children policy)

 - fund evidence-based suicide prevention programs, including community-level programs and targeted programs for at-risk groups

 - provide specialist support post-vention services to those bereaved by suicide, particularly children, that are ongoing as needed and available state-wide

 - provide well funded state-wide court diversion programs and specialised care and support for mentally impaired accused persons (see also The Greens (WA) Justice policy)

 - expand the availability of court intervention programs such as the Start Court5 and LINKS6 ensure court intervention programs are also available to children and those living in the regions

 - improve the provision of mental health services within correctional facilities and fund the provision of more specialist forensic mental health beds and services